-At the time of withdrawal, students must return all textbooks, library books, and other school-owned items.
-Any such items not returned, and any other school-related expenses for which the student is responsible (such as lunch charges), must be paid for at the time of withdrawal.
+At the time of withdrawal, students must pay remaining cafeteria balances, return all textbooks, library books, and other school-owned items.
+Any such items not returned, and any other school-related expenses for which the student is responsible, must be paid for at the time of withdrawal.
 The school may withhold grade reports, diplomas, and/or certificates of progress until restitution is made for lost or damaged textbooks and/or media materials.
+When students transfer or withdraw from school, parent(s)/guardian(s) are required to complete the online withdrawal form for their student's Academy.
+The Elementary Academy withdrawal form is available here, and the Junior/Senior Academy withdrawal form is available here.
+A 48-hour period is necessary to process all withdrawal paperwork.
+Students' grades and transcripts will not be released until all accounts are cleared.
 In situations where a custodial parent enrolls a child in school, that same parent should be the person who withdraws the child from school.
-However, the custodial parent who enrolled the child in school may give certified written permission to the school to allow a non-custodial parent to complete withdrawal procedures.
-A minor who is not emancipated may not drop out of school without the written permission of his/her parent/guardian.
-Prior to accepting such permission, the school shall schedule a conference with the student and parent/guardian to discuss the educational options available to the student and the consequences of not earning a high school diploma.
+However, the custodial parents who enrolled the child in school may give certified written permission to the school to allow a non-custodial parent to complete withdrawal procedures.

-Eighteen-year-old students and 16 and 17 year old emancipated minor students may withdraw themselves from school.
-An attempt will be made to notify the parents/guardians if the students reside with them.

 Drew Charter School may withdraw a student without parent/guardian permission as required and permitted by the Georgia State Board of Education Rules.